ina-foss/amalia-php/README.md

 Installation
 -----------
-There is one recommended way to install xsd2php via [Composer](https://getcomposer.org/):
+There is one recommended way to install amalia-model via [Composer](https://getcomposer.org/):

 * adding the dependency to your ``composer.json`` file: